Note

 Monthly AWS costs for handling 1M requests/day:

 Cost numbers here are an illustrative model tied to specific instance assumptions and one region snapshot.
 Verify with current cloud pricing and your actual utilization profile.
-These are from simplified models/one environment; real savings vary widely by pricing, utilization, and reliability needs.

 Based on AWS pricing snapshot; verify current rates.